|Nutrition Facts (per serving)|

 Herb-infused flavored oils for cooking, such as basil, rosemary, or garlic oil, are widely available at high-end grocery stores and specialty cooking shops, but they can be very expensive and don't always have a true, robust herbal flavor.
 They are often processed and may have been sitting on a shelf for months.
 Fortunately, herb-flavored oils are very easy to make yourself either from the herbs you grow or purchase.
 They are wonderful to cook with, and when decanted into pretty bottles, they're always welcome as gifts.

 It is best to choose sprigs of herbs that do not require washing.
 The total prep time reflects that the oil needs to steep for one week to ensure maximum flavor.

 Fresh or dried herbs of your choice

 Light cooking oil, such as vegetable, canola, or virgin olive oil

-Shake off any soil from the herbs and check for any insects.
-If you must clean your herbs, rinse them off and give them several hours to thoroughly dry before using.
-Any water left on the herbs will impede their contact with the oil.
+Shake off any soil from herbs and check for any insects.
+If you must clean herbs, rinse off and give them several hours to thoroughly dry before using.
+Any water left on herbs will impede contact with oil.

-Sterilize clean glass bottles or jars by boiling them in water for 10 minutes.
+Sterilize clean glass bottles or jars by boiling in water for 10 minutes.
 Allow the jars to dry thoroughly.

-Slightly bruise your herbs with a wooden roller to release their oils.
-Add the herbs to the bottles.
-You don’t need a large quantity of herbs; depending on the pungency and freshness of the herbs, a sprig or two should sufficiently infuse the oil.
+Slightly bruise herbs with a wooden roller to release oils.
+Add herbs to bottles.
+You don’t need a large quantity of herbs; depending on pungency and freshness of herbs, a sprig or two should sufficiently infuse oil.

-Carefully pour the oil into the bottles, over the herbs.
-Allow the contents to cool.
+Carefully pour oil into bottles over herbs.
+Allow contents to cool.

-If you used fresh herbs, you will need to strain them out of the oil by pouring the oil from the bottle through a strainer or coffee filter, and into a new bottle.
-Dried herbs can remain in the oil, but the oil will stay fresh a bit longer if they are also strained out.
+If using fresh herbs, strain them out of oil by pouring oil from bottle through a strainer or coffee filter and into a new bottle.
+Dried herbs can remain in oil, but oil will stay fresh a bit longer if they are also strained out.